![How to Get a Visa for Chile: Complete Process Guide [2026]](/i/g/visa-stamp.jpg)

 PDI: Police Registration [No Longer Required]

-You may still have to deal with them when you will be a permanent residency, but not when arriving in Chile for the first time.
+You may still deal with PDI later as a permanent resident, but not when first arriving.

 Registro civil: apply for your ID card